matsengrp/phippery/docs/alignments-pipeline.rst

 Pipeline results
 ================

-The primary use of this pipeline is to processes raw sequencing data, produce the peptide counts table, apply statistical methods (such as the :ref:`EdgeR <sec_edger>`), then combine and organize the results from these workflows for the user to analyze however they wish.
+The primary use of this pipeline is to process raw sequencing data, produce the peptide counts table, apply statistical methods (such as the :ref:`EdgeR <sec_edger>`), then combine and organize the results from these workflows for the user to analyze however they wish.